wso2/docs-is/en/docs/compliance/california-consumer-privacy-act.md

 The California Consumer Privacy Act (CCPA) is a bill passed by the California State Legislature, that will come into effect on January 1, 2020.
 The act ensures that consumers are given more power and control over their personal data.
 Accordingly, CCPA compliance will be a must for any organization that collects and processes personal information (PI) of California residents.

-One of the most prominent capabilities of WSO2 Identity Server, Consumer Identity and Access Management(CIAM) Solution, is already GDPR (General Data Protection Regulation) compliant.
+One of the most prominent solutions of WSO2 Identity Server, Consumer Identity and Access Management(CIAM), is already GDPR (General Data Protection Regulation) compliant.
 This made it easier to validate and ensure that WSO2 Identity Server abides by all the rights emphasized in the CCPA compliance.